Ketogenic Buns

 Toppings for Keto Buns

-Two things that come in handy are a whisk and ceramic baking sheet.
+Two things that come in handy are a whisk and a ceramic baking sheet.
 I mean, a baking sheet is a must, right?
-I just happen to like the ceramic ones!
+I just happen to like the ceramic ones.

 Are you ready for the recipe that will satisfy your bread craving?
 Here we go!